athrael-soju/nlp-graphrag-with-qdrant-and-neo4j/README.md

 # Run a single query
 graphrag query "What type of business is Hugging Face?"

-# Use context-aware retrieval
+# Enable context-aware retrieval (if WITH_CONTEXT=False in .env)
 graphrag query "What type of business is Hugging Face?" --with-context

+# Disable context-aware retrieval (if WITH_CONTEXT=True in .env)
+graphrag query "What type of business is Hugging Face?" --no-context

 # Customize context window size
-graphrag query "What type of business is Hugging Face?" --with-context --context-size 3
+graphrag query "What type of business is Hugging Face?" --context-size 3

 # Start interactive session
 graphrag interactive